 What are the upcoming dividends for FXCM's Index CFDs?

 Dividends may impact the amount of “Rollover” you pay on your Index CFD position.
-Index CFDs are made up of a group of stocks that may pay dividends throughout the year.
-If you are long an Index CFD, you receive dividends.
-If you are short, you will pay dividends.
+Index CFD's are made up of a group of stocks that may pay dividends throughout the year.
+When a dividend is paid on a stock, the value of the stock will drop and therefore so does the value of the index.

 How do Dividends Impact my Trade?